sagarbuddhic/questions/README.md

 **Var VS let & const keyword?**

 Variables with var keyword has default hoisting.\
-Declaring a variable after its usage is allowed in javascript,\
-all declaration will be moved up by default which is called hoisting.
+Declaring a variable after its usage is allowed in javascript,all declaration will be moved up by default which is called hoisting.

 It is a good practice to declare a variable before it is used.